Nash Morris

 Nash Morris (born 14 May 2003) is an Australian racing driver.
-Nicknamed "The Flash", he is the son of former Supercars Championship driver Paul Morris, and drives for his father's Paul Morris Motorsport in the Super2 Series and Trans Am Series Australia.
+Nicknamed "The Flash", he is the son of former Supercars Championship driver Paul Morris, and drives for Tickford Autosport in the Super2 Series.
 He won the Super3 Series in 2021.

 Morris has also raced in the Toyota 86 Racing Series, TA2 Racing Australia Muscle Car Series, Track Attack Excel Cup, and Boost Mobile Super Trucks.